 - Eppes Professorships assist the University in recruiting national scholars by providing a \$40,000 annual grant to selected scholars employed by the University in various disciplines.
-Past recipients include Pulitzer Prize winners in literature and music composition, a four-time Emmy Award winner, a Nobel Prize winner in Chemistry, and a former chair of the National Endowment for the Arts.
+Past recipients include Pulitzer Prize winners in literature and music composition, a four-time Emmy Award winner, and a former chair of the National Endowment for the Arts.
 Eppes Professors bring new opportunities to students and campus.
 The grants are funded from investment earnings with up to \$800,000 committed to this program annually.
-During fiscal year 2016 there were 11 full Eppes professors, 1 partial Eppes professor and 1 Edgar professor for a total commitment of \$468,000 to the program. - Grants for Application Proof of Concept (GAP) Funding Program support enhancements of inventions or other original works that have been disclosed to the University.
+During fiscal year 2017 there were 10 full Eppes professors, 1 partial Eppes professor and 1 Edgar professor for a total commitment of \$428,000 to the program. - Grants for Application Proof of Concept (GAP) Funding Program support enhancements of inventions or other original works that have been disclosed to the University.
 It funds projects that University researchers and other interested parties agree will quickly improve the odds that current research results will lead to public availability of a new product or service.
-The Research Foundation has funded \$250,000 per year for the past twelve years.
+The Research Foundation has funded \$250,000 per year for the past thirteen years.